Can I Adopt (Step Parent Adoption)

 - The child has been looked after by the couple for more than 6 months prior to the application.

-- Both applicants are 21 unless the birth parent is 18 or older.
+- The applicant must be over the age of 21 years and the birth parent 18 years or older.

 - One of the couple is resident in the UK or both have been resident in the UK for a year or more.